• Target level of study

 Presentation

-ISO 9001 certified, the Bachelor's degree from the Faculty of Economics of the University of Montpellier offers:
+ISO 9001 certified, the Bachelor's degree offered by the Faculty of Economics at the University of Montpellier stands out for the diversity and quality of its programs:

 Read more

-• 75% success rate in the 3rd year of the Bachelor's degree in Economics
+• 75% success rate in the third year of the Bachelor's degree in Economics

 Success rate

-• AN OPENING TO EUROPE AND THE INTERNATIONAL MARKET
+• OPENING UP TO EUROPE AND THE WORLD

 Read more